Everfumed | The Art of Fragrance

 What project have you just completed that you can share with us?

-Byredo Mumbai Noise EDP
+Byredo Mumbai Noise EDP.

 Apparently, you considered a career in wine.
 Is that something you still find time to enjoy?